AUTHORS: A-E

 Maxine Barry writes contemporary romantic fiction, often set in exotic locations and featuring feisty heroines.

-Maxine’s backlist, including Imposters in Paradise, Heart of Fire and The Lying Game, are being reissued by Joffe Books.
+Maxine’s backlist, including Imposters in Paradise, Heart of Fire and The Lying Game, were reissued by Joffe Books.

-HPR Black is the author of several thrillers published by Aries, including The Family, The Beach House and The Runner.
-His latest novel The Winter House was published in December 2021.
+Pat Black is the author of several thrillers published by Aries, including The Family, The Beach House, The Runner, The Winter House and The Hunted.
+To Pay the Ferryman was published by Birlinn in 2025.

 He has been published in magazines including Ellery Queen’s Mystery Magazine and The People’s Friend.
 He was born and raised in Glasgow but now lives in Yorkshire with his wife and children.